angular/angular/aio/content/guide/router-tutorial-toh.md

 You protected the admin feature module from unauthorized access.
 You should also protect child routes *within* the feature module.

-Extend the `authGuard` to protect when navigating between the `admin` routes.
-Open `auth.guard.ts` and add the `CanActivateChildFn` interface to the imported tokens from the router package.

-Next, indicate the method acts as a `canActivateChild` guard as well by adding `|CanActivateChildFn` to the type.

-<code-example header="src/app/auth/auth.guard.ts (excerpt)" path="router/src/app/auth/auth.guard.3.ts" region="can-activate-child"></code-example>

 Add the same `authGuard` to the `component-less` admin route to protect all other child routes at one time instead of adding the `authGuard` to each route individually.